Student Code of Conduct

 • Attach any device or computer not owned or supplied by Dunwoody to the campus network without prior authorization.

-• Post or transmit Dunwoody’s confidential materials, policies, or procedures on websites, electronic bulletin boards, chat rooms, and/or other publicly accessible digital media, which violate existing laws, regulations, or Dunwoody’s policies or codes of conduct.
+• Post or transmit Dunwoody’s confidential materials, policies, or procedures on websites, electronic bulletin boards, chat rooms, and/or other publicly accessible digital media, that violate existing laws, regulations, or Dunwoody’s policies or codes of conduct.

-• Theft: The act of taking property or goods from another person, college facility, or student organization without consent.
+• Theft: The act of taking property or goods from another person, College facility, or student organization without consent.

-• Threatening, violent, or aggressive behavior: Any physical, mental, or verbal behavior that is perceived as threatening or endangers the health, safety, and wellness of another individual; the normal operation of the college or college facilities; or that is perceived as promoting or promotes hatred, violence or prejudice within our community or towards another individual or group.
+• Threatening, violent, or aggressive behavior: Any physical, mental, or verbal behavior that is perceived as threatening or endangers the health, safety, and wellness of another individual; the normal operation of the College or College facilities; or that is perceived as promoting or promotes hatred, violence or prejudice within our community or towards another individual or group.
 Chanting offensive slogans or any other action meant to disparage or intimidate others.

-• Unauthorized use or misuse of college facilities: Inappropriate use of college facilities such as labs, property, or technology.
+• Unauthorized use or misuse of college facilities: Inappropriate use of College facilities such as labs, property, or technology.
 Unauthorized entry into college facilities including databases, college property, or storage locations.

-• Violation of college rules / guest behavior: Behavior that would constitute a violation of any college policies, procedures, or rules.
+• Violation of College rules / guest behavior: Behavior that would constitute a violation of any College policies, procedures, or rules.
 Students are responsible for the behavior and actions of their guests.

 • Violation of laws: Any behavior that violates city, state, county, local, or federal laws.

-• Weapons and fireworks: Weapons, objects perceived as weapons, or dangerous articles are not allowed on college property or at a college sponsored activity.
-This is includes, but not limited to, swords, guns, pellet guns, incendiary devices, explosives or dangerous chemical/biological agents.
+• Weapons and fireworks: Weapons, objects perceived as weapons, or dangerous articles are not allowed on College property or at a college sponsored activity.
+This includes, but is not limited to, swords, guns, pellet guns, incendiary devices, explosives, or dangerous chemical/biological agents.
 Fireworks are not allowed on college property.

 Sanctions

-The following sanctions may be imposed on any student or student organization found to be in violation of the code of conduct or any other college policy.
+The following sanctions may be imposed on any student or student organization found to be in violation of the code of conduct or any other College policy.
 The sanction will be in relation to the violation as more severe or pervasive violations will result in more severe sanctions.
 The following list is not exclusive as other sanctions may be imposed that fit within the guiding principles of this policy.

 The following sanctions may include additional conditions such as a reflection activity, restitution of financial damages, mental health counseling, meeting with staff on a rotating basis, removal of college property, failing an academic course, or pursuing legal actions.